emwight/MIPGEN_scoring/README.md

 - **lig_len**: integer for the length of the ligation arm of the MIP
 - **probe_strand**: takes values + or -

+If starting with the selected MIPs from MIPgen (<project_name>.picked_mips.txt), use the `Initial panel from original MIPGEN output.R` script in the mipgen_scoring_example folder.
+The resulting .csv file output from the script can then be put into MIPgen_scoring.
-See the mipgen_scoring_example for a sample .csv file that goes with Ellen's run of the MIPGEN example in their original documentation, as well as code to take an output .txt file of picked MIPs from MIPgen and convert to the required .csv format.
+See the mipgen_scoring_example for a sample .csv file that goes with Ellen's run of the MIPGEN example in their original documentation,

 **MIPgen options (all of which are stil technically included in MIPgen_scoring):**